 Total Pell after 6 years: 500%

-The Supplemental Educational Opportunity Grant is also a federally sponsored program designed to provide additional assistance to students.
+The Federal Supplemental Educational Opportunity Grant is designed to provide additional assistance to students.
 To be eligible, a student must complete the FAFSA, have the lowest EFC possible and be enrolled at least part time.
 Funding for the SEOG grant is limited and awarded to early applicants.

 Oklahoma Tuition Aid Grant is a state sponsored program designed to help pay tuition costs.
 To be eligible, a student must be enrolled in at least six hours and be a resident of Oklahoma.
 Application is made by completing the Free Application for Federal Student Aid.